EMAinasse/ProblemsAndSolutions/SignedDifferences/Solution.md

 A careful observation of the pattern of $H$ shows how to construct it from $D$.
 Indeed, it suffices to see that its entries consist of the entries $d_{i, i+k}$ where $k = 1, \cdots, n-i-1$, with $i = 1, \cdots, n$.

 ## Solving The Problem
 Once $A$ and $H$ are computed, we can simply compute $\hat{X}$ by solving the Non-Negative Least Squares problem.
 A number of implementations are available.
 We offer a solver based on a number of different libraries -- namely `CVXPY`, `scipy` and `scikit-learn`.
 The solutions offered by the last two seem to be identical, but `CVXPY` yields superior results in terms of residual errors.
-One can also regularize the problem in an effort to obtain better solutions.

 ## Implementation Details and Experiment Design
 We implemented a function `half_vectorize` to half-vectorize a given square matrix with the option of either vectorizing the upper half or the lower half of the matrix, including